litmuschaos/litmus-docs/website/docs/agent-installation.md

 ---
 id: agent-install
-title: Agent Install
+title: Litmus Chaos Agent Install
-sidebar_label: Agent
+sidebar_label: Chaos Agent
 ---

 In Litmus the Agents can be classified as two types